Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 #### Selecting Hyperparameters

-While training the model, the model learns parameters W. But there are other set of parameters called Hyperparameter, which are tuned manually by user/ML developer.
-For instance, there are models such Decision Tree, where we tune the **depth of the tree** or Support Vector Machine where we tune penalty parameter **C** etc.
+While training the model, the model learns parameters W. But there are other sets of parameters called Hyperparameter, which is tuned manually by the user/ML developer.
+For instance, there are models such as Decision Tree, where we tune the **depth of the tree** or Support Vector Machine where we tune penalty parameter **C**, etc.

-To select an optimal hyperparameter, we can use basic technique like **Grid Search**.
-In Grid search, we assign set of values to hyperparameters and perform modeling on each hyperparameter value, it is expensive if there many hyperparameters to tune.
+To select an optimal hyperparameter, we can use a basic technique like **Grid Search**.
+In Grid search, we assign a set of values to hyperparameters and perform modeling on each hyperparameter value, it is expensive if there are many hyperparameters to tune.

 Let’s say you train an SVM and you have two hyperparameters to tune: the penalty parameter C (a positive real number) and the kernel (either “linear” or “rbf”).